OscarBarnes/World_Layoffs_Project/README.md

-This Repository will hold all of the code and queries from portfolio projects I create.

 World Layoffs Analysis

 This project explores layoff trends globally using data from .
 The goal was to clean the data ready to be used for an analysis.